Institute of technology: Ireland

 An "Institute of Technology" was formerly referred to as Regional Technical College (RTCs) system.
 The abbreviation IT is now widely used to refer to an Institute of Technology.
 These institutions offer sub-degree, degree and masters level studies.
 Unlike the Irish university system an Institute of Technology also offers sub-degree programmes such as 2-year Higher Certificate programme in various academic fields of study.
 Some institutions have "delegated authority" that allows them to make doctoral awards in their own name, after authorisation by the Quality and Qualifications Ireland.

-Dublin Institute of Technology developed separately from the Regional Technical College system and after several decades of association with the University of Dublin it acquired the authority to confer its own degrees before becoming a member of the T.U.
-Dublin.
+Dublin Institute of Technology developed separately from the Regional Technical College system and after several decades of association with the University of Dublin it acquired the authority to confer its own degrees before becoming a member ofTU Dublin.

+The approval of Ireland's first Technological University, TU Dublin was announced in July 2018 and the new university established on 01 January 2019.
+It is the result of a merger of three of the ITs in the County Dublin area - Dublin Institute of Technology, IT Tallaght and IT Blanchardstown.
+Several Technological Universities have since been set up in the country.
+Munster TU was established 01 January 2021 through a merger of Cork IT and IT Tralee (Kerry).
+The Technological University of the Shannon: Midlands Midwest was the third such university, established in October 2021 out of Limerick IT and Athlone IT.
+The Atlantic Technological University was formally established on 01 April 2022 out of Galway-Mayo IT, IT Sligo, and Letterkenny IT.
+As a fifth such institution, the South East Technological University was established on 01 May 2022 out of Carlow IT and Waterford IT.
+As of May 2023, the only remaining Institutes of Technology in Ireland are Dundalk IT and the Dun Laoghaire Institute of Art, Design and Technology.

 The Technological Higher Education Association is the representative body for the various Institutes of Technology in Ireland.

-The approval of Ireland's first Technological University, TU Dublin was announced in July 2018.
-It is the result of a merger of three of the ITs in the County Dublin area.

-Munster TU and Technological University of the Shannon: Midlands Midwest have since been approved.

-Planning is underway for the formation similar merged institutions across the country.